podanypepa/sqlclient/README.md

 ## 1. Testing example

-You can write standart tests with started Mock sever which separate you from fyzical server.
+You can write standard tests with started Mock server which separate you from fyzical server.

 ```go